 Potential clients who are not referrals are likely to type something into Google, e.g., ‘I was hurt in a car accident, and I’m looking for a lawyer’ or ‘I just had a baby and I need a will’.
 Potential clients know they have a problem and are also confident it’s a problem that requires counsel.
 However, most law firms don’t know how their clients find them.
 As the number of ways to connect with a business increases, it becomes harder to predict the best intake channels.

 It is essential to continually improve search engine optimization campaigns directed at keywords, long-tail searches, and further online reputations beyond just directory profiles.
-Law firms who are willing to write compelling, informative, web-based content for potential clients will succeed in digitally marketing their services.
+Small and solo law firms who are willing to write compelling, informative, web-based content for potential clients will succeed in digitally marketing their services.
 A content marketing strategy along with paid online advertising will significantly increase the number of new client consultations that they receive.

 Content marketing is producing and disseminating content.
 There are more content forms than just blogging.
 Law firms can distribute their content on Youtube, Instagram, and Facebook, as well as legal advice forums such as Martindale Nolo and even Yelp.
 When firms create great marketing content, they’ll be able to repurpose it across multiple mediums for many years to come.
 Great lawyers understand potential clients’ unique problems and may use this knowledge to get more business.